 The Board of Directors support the senior leadership team to review the effectiveness of monitoring strategies and reporting process.
 Any incidents that are picked up, are acted on with urgency and outcomes are recorded.
 Incidents could be of a malicious, technical, or safeguarding nature.
 Staff know that in the first instance, they report their concerns to the DSL.

-If it is discovered that any of the systems are being abused and/or that the terms of this Policy are being infringed, disciplinary action may be taken in accordance with the provisions of the School's's disciplinary policies and procedures.
+If it is discovered that any of the systems are being abused and/or that the terms of this Policy are being infringed,

 Decision Making